U.S. imposes new Myanmar sanctions on 2 state-owned businesses | Law-Order

 U.S. imposes new Myanmar sanctions on 2 state-owned businesses

-The United States on Wednesday imposed fresh Myanmar-related sanctions, targeting two state-owned enterprises in the latest in a series of punitive actions following the country's military coup and the killing of protesters since the takeover.
-The U.S. Treasury Department in a statement said it blacklisted Myanma Timber Enterprise and Myanmar Pearl Enterprise, adding that the pearl and timber industries are economic resources for the Myanmar military.
+The United States on Wednesday imposed fresh Myanmar-related sanctions, targeting two state-owned enterprises in the latest in a series of punitive actions following the country's military coup as Washington said it would take further action.
+The U.S. Treasury Department in a statement said it blacklisted Myanma Timber Enterprise (MTE) and Myanmar Pearl Enterprise, adding that the pearl and timber industries are economic resources for the Myanmar military.

-"Today’s action demonstrates the United States’ commitment to targeting this specific funding channel and promoting accountability for those responsible for the coup and ongoing violence," Andrea Gacki, director of Treasury's Office of Foreign Assets Control, said in the statement.
 The Southeast Asian country has been in crisis since the February coup when the military seized power from Aung San Suu Kyi's elected government, with almost daily protests and a crackdown by the junta in which hundreds of people have been killed.
+U.S. Secretary of State Antony Blinken said Washington would continue to target funding channels to the junta.

+"We will continue to support the people of Burma in their efforts to reject this coup, and we call on the military regime to cease violence, release all those unjustly detained, and restore Burma’s path to democracy," Blinken said in a separate statement.
 The Assistance Association for Political Prisoners (AAPP), an activist group, says 738 people have been killed by Myanmar's security forces since the coup and 3,300 people are in detention.
 Another 20 people have been sentenced to death and are in hiding.
-Washington has responded by targeting the revenue of the military through several rounds of sanctions.

 Wednesday's action freezes any U.S. assets of the businesses and generally bars Americans from dealing with the companies that the Treasury said are responsible for timber and pearl exports from Myanmar.
-The Environmental Investigation Agency, a nonprofit that documents timber industry abuses in Myanmar and elsewhere, said this month the military junta now profits from the export of teak through Myanma Timber Enterprise.
+The Environmental Investigation Agency, an international nonprofit that documents timber industry abuses in Myanmar and elsewhere, said this month that the military junta now profits from the export of teak through MTE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)